BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 > 📘 Note
 >
-> In the examples like this, we use the `volatile` keyword in order to prevent the compiler from eliminating our code in some cases where the `-O1` (level-1), `-O2` (level-2) or `-O3` (level-3) optimizations are added, which is a collection of optimization flags for the C/C++ code.
+> In the examples like this, we use the `volatile` keyword in order to prevent the compiler from eliminating our code in some cases where the `-O1` (level-1), `-O2` (level-2) or `-O3` (level-3) optimizations are added, which is a set/collection of optimization flags for the C/C++ code.
 For more information, see [Using the GNU Compiler Collection | 3.12 Options That Control Optimization](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#Options-That-Control-Optimization).
 >
 > We are not going to go into too much details on these flags in this blog particularly due to the fact that _even if individual flags are specified, most optimizations are completely disabled if an `-O` level is not set_.
 Thereby, it is much harder to see under the hood of these gcc optimizations and is entirely another discussion for another day.